St Helena Bay: History

 Historically, Saint Helena Bay is the location where Vasco da Gama, first set foot in South Africa.
 The date of this event was recorded as 7 November, 1497.
 The bay was named Bahia de Santa Helena (Portuguese for its current name) after Saint Helena a devout, influential Christian and mother of Constantine I. During this time the Portuguese explorers and the local Khoikhoi became involved in a skirmish wounding Da Gama in the thigh.

 The Dutch East India Company established an outpost at St Helena Bay in the 17th century, the Free Burghers fished there and ships from the settlement at the Cape frequently traveled to the area in search of resources to sustain the settlement.
-In 1673 during the 2nd Khoikhoi War the Cochoquas under leadership of Gonnema attacked the outpost resulting in an escalation during the war.
+In 1673 during the 2nd Khoikhoi War the Cochoquas under the leadership of Gonnema attacked the outpost resulting in an escalation during the war.

 Agriculture

 Saint Helena Bay is a major fishing town.
-It is home to Sandy Point Harbor – one of two ports to the bay, (the other being in Laaiplek) on the West Coast of South Africa.
-In winter it is host to many fishing activities, where snoek is found in its waters, as well as an endangered species of rock lobster and crayfish.
+It is home to Sandy Point Harbor – one of two ports in the bay, (the other being Laaiplek).
+In winter it hosts many fishing activities, where snoek is caught, as well as an endangered species of rock lobster and crayfish.

-The bay has a high number of pelagic fish, and consist of eleven fish processing factories.
+The bay is high in pelagic fish, and has eleven fish processing factories.

 Geographic

 Saint Helena Bay is the only area along the South African West Coast where the sun rises across the bay.
-The reason for this is its unique location, where by the town itself faces north east and almost north.
+The reason for this is its unique location, the town itself faces north east and almost north.

 It is described as "calm and tranquil" as quoted from the Portuguese explorer, Vasco da Gama.

 The region of Saint Helena Bay is sub-divided into various suburbs, namely (from east to west): Laingville, West Point, Steenberg's Cove, Hannasbaai, Britanica Heights, Harbour Lights, Sandy Point, Blueberry Hill, Columbine, Mid-West and it incorporates the neighboring towns of Stompneusbaai and Britannia Bay.
 It includes a total of eighteen smaller bays.

 Tourism and events

 On the actual site of Vasco da Gama's arrival is a monument.
 Other attractions include dolphin and whale watching as well as sightseeing.

-Saint Helena Bay is regular host to the St Helenabaai Seefees, (Afrikaans, translated as St Helena Bay Sea Festival).
+Saint Helena Bay is a regular host to the St Helenabaai Seefees, (Afrikaans, translated as St Helena Bay Sea Festival).

-This event is hosted by the town's Tourism association and takes place annually in December during the South African summer season.
+This event is hosted by the town's Tourism association and takes place annually in December during the South African summer.

-Its surrounding areas include attractions such as the Cape Columbine Lighthouse (19.7 km from St Helena Bay).
+Nearby is the Cape Columbine Lighthouse (19.7 km from St Helena Bay).